-Designer's Import feature allows you to import projects from the File System or from an Identity Vault.
+You can import projects from the File System or from an Identity Vault.

 When you initially open the Designer utility and close the Welcome view, you have no projects that are currently available.

 For information on creating a new project, see Chapter 1, "Creating a Project," on page 19.
 For information on importing projects, see the following sections: